Ambient Event Paradigm

 ______________

-But we must be wary.
-In his dystopian novel, "Brave New World," Aldous Huxley warns of an artificially created religion.
+But take note: In his dystopian novel, "Brave New World," Aldous Huxley warns of an artificially created religion.
 Participants pop a pill called "Soma" and enter an elaborate "Solidarity Service" in which a spirit is introduced electronically from above.
+It's quite an omen.
 All belief imposed upon us by managers, priests, and commercial club producers is a dreary prospect.
-It is a golden calf, a Disney World spectacle.
-Supplication to a hierarchy of mechanisms is substituted for mutual trust and sincere mental exploration.
-Running out to the nearest hilltop and howling at the moon has more spiritual potential than such exercises in crowd control and pocket change extraction..
+It is a golden calf, a Disney spectacle.
+Supplication to a precise hierarchy of mechanisms is often substituted for mutual trust and sincere mental exploration.
+Running out to the nearest hilltop and howling at the moon has more spiritual potential than such exercises in crowd control and pocket change extraction.

-It is of paramount importance that any psychedelic or ambient event be grounded in a living community, and built by consensual labor and imagination.
-Tasks may be divided up, but the spirit of collaboration must be nurtured throughout the entire process of planning, building, celebrating, and even clean-up.
+It is of paramount importance that any immersive event be grounded in a living community, and built by consensual labor and imagination.
+Tasks may be divided up, but the spirit of collaboration must be nurtured throughout the entire process of planning, building, celebrating and clean-up.
 The simple ritual of a meeting, attended by as many participants as possible, maintains the vision and genuine solidarity of any project.
 Meetings are significant subroutines spinning within the larger process of ritual building.
-They are needed frequently on a weekly, and sometimes daily, basis.
 They should be conducted with humor and grace.
+And don't be stingy with the wine.

 If the universe is truly vast, amazing and beautiful, then we must arrive at this truth freely, generation after generation, ritual after ritual.
 May we never finish the job of tweaking our systems of belief.